binkley/homebrewery-files/witch.md

 - **Witch Bolt** <br>
   A sustained arc of crackling energy — hold your glare, and the magic holds too.

 #### 🔍 Utility, Ritual, & Trickery
 - **Alarm** <br>
   An unseen tripwire of bells and thread.

 - **Command** <br>
-  A single word; absolute obedience—for a moment.
+  A single word; absolute obedience &mdash; for a moment.

 - **Detect Poison and Disease** <br>
-  *“Don’t drink that.”* Essential village wisdom.
+  _"Don’t drink that."_ Essential village wisdom.

 - **Disguise Self** <br>
   A dab of glamour for clandestine errands.

 - **Fog Cloud** <br>
-  Smoke, steam, or morning mist—whatever hides the Witch’s work.
+  Smoke, steam, or morning mist &mdash; whatever hides the Witch’s work.

 - **Silent Image** <br>
-  For illusions too delicate for *Minor Illusion*.
+  For illusions too delicate for _Minor Illusion_.